OWASP/www-chapter-manama/index.md

 TBC Everyone is welcome to join us at our chapter meetings.

-The date for our next meeting will be announced on regular intervals.
+All our meetings can be found in our meetup page.  https://www.meetup.com/owasp-manama/

 If you have any recommendations for speakers, venues or potential sponsors, please contact the Chapter Leaders.